 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 6 to August 20, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 30, with an average of 6.8 kWh.
+The brightest month of the year in Boston is June, with an average of 6.6 kWh.

 The darker period of the year lasts for 3.3 months, from November 3 to February 11, with an average daily incident shortwave energy per square meter below 2.6 kWh.
-The darkest day of the year is December 24, with an average of 1.6 kWh.
+The darkest month of the year in Boston is December, with an average of 1.6 kWh.

 The topography within 2 miles of Boston contains only modest variations in elevation, with a maximum elevation change of 118 feet and an average elevation above sea level of 10 feet.
 Within 10 miles contains only modest variations in elevation (502 feet).
 Within 50 miles contains significant variations in elevation (2,037 feet).